deNBI/cloud-user-docs/wiki/Concept/images.md

 ![Create Image](/img/User/create_image.png)

 The metadata can be left empty.
-For a more detailed documentation, please refer to the official documentation: [Openstack image documentation](https://docs.openstack.org/image-guide/introduction.html).
+For a more detailed documentation, please refer to the official documentation: [OpenStack image documentation](https://docs.openstack.org/image-guide/introduction.html).
 To finish image creation, please click on "Create Image".
 After a while, the image should now be visible in the Images list.